 The college actively promotes the on-going professional development of its staff and, when agreed in advance, will make a contribution to the costs of studying further degrees courses.

-Staff are permitted to use the fully equipped fitness suite before or after college.
+Staff are permitted to use the fully equipped fitness suite before or after college and are offered subsidised yoga one evening per week and an early morning swimming session at the adjacent pool.

 The college also runs a Childcare Voucher scheme, which can save staff up to £500/year in childcare costs; a Cycle to Work scheme which enables staff to make considerable savings on purchasing a bike for commuting; and we have a discount scheme with a local garage for car servicing and MOTs.
 Staff are able to sign up to CSSC through Freman College in order to gain benefits of membership including discounted cinema tickets and meals, access to English Heritage sites.